batcholi/XenonCode/README.md

             * `return`

 ## Run
+Upon powering up the virtual computer:
-* Execute the body of the Init() function (only once per power cycle)
+- Execute the body of the Init() function
+One clock cycle, executed 'frequency' times per second:
-* Execute all timer functions sequentially if their time is due
+- Execute all timer functions sequentially if their time is due
-* Execute all input functions that have received some data
+- Execute all input functions that have received some data since the last cycle
-* Sleep for Elapsed-1/Frequency Seconds
+- Sleep for Elapsed-1/Frequency Seconds